gregorriegler/mob-programming-rpg/retro/microretro-2023-01-19.md

 They can become a badge.
 Different from "place in rotation".
 Could create more ornate navigator skills.
 Star pilot.
 RoleName ... how to match to BadgeName.
 Is it a 1-to-1?
+Looking at game....As driver spot in rotation, but working on research role, can you work on 2 roles at same time?

+Some roles are attached to rotation.
+Others are not.
+Should be allowed to double up.

+Role -- Play book.
+Like a fighter has a play book.
+Things they can do.
+Role sheet.
+Roles.
+Are independent:
+* Spots in rotation
+* Roles

+Disagreed with (Willem)
+* Role is hat you are wearing as a mobber.

+* Chair you are sitting in is not a role.

+Spot in rotation is like position on sports team.
+It may be a helpful model (or not).

+Wing man is needed because you only have one crack "at bat".
+The 2 hot spots provide limited opportunities to get points.

+Nitsan -- another metaphor.
+Only one person at the keyboard.
+Only one person at the microphone.
+Could be 100's of people not in those 2 hot spots.

+Only 2 seats in the front of the bus.
+Lot's of sheets in the back of the bus.FACILITATOR is game leader (not navigator).

+Gregor pulled Willem in as SME.We added Willem as co-author of commit.

 It's only team points (We focus on the Team, not the individual)